yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Uwagi

 ##  <a name="getmenubar"></a>  COleIPFrameWndEx::GetMenuBar
- Zwraca wskaźnik do obiektu paska menu dołączony do ramki okna.
+ Zwraca wskaźnik do obiekt paska menu, które są dołączone do ramki okna.

 ```
 const CMFCMenuBar* GetMenuBar() const;